avoceteditors/wulfila/README.rst

 Wulfila
 ###################

-Tool for philologist to quickly reference paradigms in synthetic languages and search from available dictionaries.
-It is written in Python 3.8 and Cython and uses SQLite for storage.
+Tool for philologist and conlangers to quickly reference paradigms in synthetic languages and search from available dictionaries.
+It is written in Python 3.

 **********************
 Installation